glycerine/truepack/README.md

 is not serialized on the wire.

-If you wish to consume space unnecessarily, you can use the `greenpack -write-zeros` flag.
+If you wish to consume space unnecessarily, you can use the `truepack -write-zeros` flag.
 Then only fields specifically marked with the struct tag `omitempty` will be treated as such.